c-MET Protein

 • Increased HGF expression

-Activation of c-Met protein directed intracellular signaling pathways is responsible for driving tumor cell proliferation, cell survival, tumor growth, angiogenesis, migration and invasiveness, resistance to therapy, and maintenance of cancer stem cells.1
+Activated c-Met protein directs intracellular signaling pathways resulting in tumor cell proliferation, cell survival, tumor growth, angiogenesis, migration and invasiveness, resistance to therapy, and maintenance of cancer stem cells.1

 Notably, alterations in c-Met and/or HGF appear to confer an increased propensity for a more aggressive clinical behavior manifested by invasion, metastasis, and resistance to the therapy.1